DavisHilton/hilton_family/README.md

 # Hilton Family Demo

-This is just a demo of Hilton family Web page.
+This is just a demo of Hilton Family Web page.